Rishil96/web-dev-mern-stack/05-Express/express-notes.md

 - Now any html files in this public folder can be accessed via extending the path of our URL with the path inside this public folder.
 - To accept query parameters like `http://localhost/3000?name=Rishil` use req.query.name in specific route to get it.

+- Start the server using app.listen()
+- Starts the HTTP Server and takes port number and host optionally on which the server will be available on
+    - Port: A number representing the port on which the server should listen (e.g., 3000).
+    - Hostname (optional): A string representing the hostname or IP address to bind to (default is localhost or 0.0.0.0).
+    - Callback (optional): A function to execute once the server starts listening for requests.

 ---

 <a id="3"></a>